jrottinghuis/mens-erger-je-niet/README.md

 Contributions are welcome.
 Please open an issue if you see a problem, or better yet, create a fork and generate a pull request.
 In order to avoid massive formatting changes, please see [Code Formatting](https://www.jetbrains.com/help/idea/migrating-from-eclipse-to-intellij-idea.html#CodeFormatting) if IntelliJ is your IDE of choice.

 I would love to see other strategies implemented.
 There is currently no limit in time or computational resources that a strategy can take to make a decision.
-There are currently also no rules (yet) as to whether strategies are allowed to collaborate to gang up on other strategies.
+There are currently also no rules (yet)  whether strategies are allowed to collaborate to gang up on other strategies.
 Using reflection, or introspection to observe or manipulate other players' strategies will be considered cheating.

  ## Future work